Cloud computing & data sovereignty for dummies: What’s the cloud? | Blog

 And crucially, it has computer data storage.

 That’s where your digital data – in this case, the data relating to your email inbox – is kept.
+The cloud environment enables organizations to leverage advanced cloud capabilities without managing the underlying hardware.

 When you log into your email account, you send an input to the server, basically saying, “Hey dude, I want to access my emails.”
 And the server serves you the information you’ve required.